-A person commits the offense of Capital Murder when the person intentionally causes the death of an individual in the course of committing or attempting to commit the offense of Robbery.
+A person commits Capital Murder when the person intentionally causes the death of an individual in the course of committing or attempting to commit the offense of Robbery.

-A person commits the offense of Robbery if, in the course of committing Theft, as defined hereinafter, and with intent to obtain or maintain control of the property, he:
+A person commits a Robbery if, in the course of committing Theft, as defined hereinafter, and with intent to obtain or maintain control of the property, he:

-- a) intentionally, knowingly, or recklessly causes bodily injury to another; OR - b) intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.
+- a) intentionally, knowingly, or recklessly causes bodily injury to another; or - b) intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.